csstools/postcss-preset-env/README.md

 ### insertBefore / insertAfter

-The `insertBefore` and `insertAfter` keys allow you to insert other PostCSS plugins along the chain.
-This is highly valuable if you are also using sugary PostCSS plugins that must execute between plugins within [PostCSS Preset Env].
+The `insertBefore` and `insertAfter` keys allow you to insert other PostCSS plugins into the chain.
+This is only useful if you are also using sugary PostCSS plugins that must execute before or after certain polyfills.
 Both `insertBefore` and `insertAfter` support chaining one or multiple plugins.

 ```js